TophLumina/CppServer/README.md

     });
 ```

-If you want to explicitly set both the mount path and the directory-listing template path for the file service, use:
+To explicitly set both the mount path and the directory-listing template path for the file service, use:

 ```cpp
 compositor